| 0 | 2 Comments

 Why We Are Proud To Live In Music City USA

-It seems quite appropriate that we eventually ended up living in "Music City, USA" since we have a unique appreciation for songwriters, the music industry, and songs that aren't necessarily mainstream.
-We feel so fortunate to live in such a musically-rich town.
+It seems quite appropriate that we eventually ended up living in “Music City, USA” — since we have a unique appreciation for songwriters, the music industry, and songs that aren’t necessarily mainstream.

 Did you know that Nashville plays a vital role in the making of ALL sorts of music - not just Country?
 Everyone knows about Nashville's rich history that gave Country music its roots.
 But few are aware of the fact that MANY of today's Pop acts actually record their music in Nashville's recording studios, too.